Generic name: dantrolene (oral) [ DAN-troe-leen ]

 Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely using dantrolene.

-If you take dantrolene within 3 or 4 hours before surgery, use only enough water needed to swallow the pill.
+If you take dantrolene within 3 or 4 hours before surgery, use only enough water needed to swallow the capsule.
+Tell your doctor if you have trouble swallowing dantrolene.

 Call your doctor if your muscle symptoms do not improve, or if they get worse.